linked-db/linked-ql/site/overview.md

 ---

-## The Application-Database Relationship – Formalized
+## Database Queries as Self-Enforcing Contracts

 Relationship traversal, live queries, and schema version safety are the formal spec of that relationship: